 Recreation.gov: Reserve Public Campsites at State and National Parks

-Another camping database that is worth having at your fingertips, Recreation.gov allows you to search for and book campsites at thousands of destinations, including national parks, Army Corps of Engineer sites, national forests, and national recreation areas.
+Another camping database that is worth having at your fingertips, Recreation.gov allows you to search for and book campsites at thousands of destinations, including national parks, Army Corps of Engineers sites, national forests, and national recreation areas.

 Using Recreation.gov, you can easily use the map feature to find available campsites and cabins near you.
 When you sign up for an account, you will have access to all of your upcoming camping reservations.
 With Recreation.gov, you can also enter lotteries for permits and purchase tour tickets of federal historic sites.

-While we don’t use Recreation.gov on every road trip, we’ve found it extremely useful when travel through areas with an abundance of federal lands.
+While we don’t use Recreation.gov on every road trip, we’ve found it extremely useful when traveling through areas with an abundance of federal lands.
 Visit the Recreation.gov website to create an account and download the free app.

 I’m not kidding when I say that these are the most invaluable apps for camping road trips.
 They make life on the road so much easier!